hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 <img class="cat" src="/img/css_filter_property.jpg" width="600px"/>

-I changed the values at the halfway waypoint, so that shadow would look fuzzier and more distant as it the image floated up.
+I changed the values at the halfway waypoint, so that the shadow would look fuzzier and more distant as it the image floated up.

 > Note, there is also an optional fourth value that would come before color called the spread-radius.